fioprotocol/fio-devhub/_docs/developers/contract-newcontracts.md

 Rebuild the FIO blockchain with scripts/fio_build.sh, and install with fio_install.sh

-Run fio.devtools options 3 to clear existing configuring, option 2 to build the contract changes, and then finally option 1 to initialize the new chain with the changes supporting the new contract.
+Run fio.devtools option 3 to clear existing configuring, option 2 to build the contract changes, and then finally option 1 to initialize the new chain with the changes supporting the new contract.

 ### **Notes:**